Ekusu1/sao-hr-guide/README.md

 - Event List + Rewards
 - Monster List + Drops
 - export function
+- filter for the lists

 PS: I'm working on all of the lists so they are not complete, infact a lot is missing.

 ## Planned Features

 - Craftsmen List
-- filter for the lists
-- filter for the lists (not working yet)